GeoscienceAustralia/uncover-ml/docs/workflows.rst

 data is too large for memory.
 It's also convenient when providing covariates of different sizes.
-UncoverML doesn't support this, but by setting the extents as the smallest intersecting area of the covariates, a homogenous stack of feature data can be generated and used for training and prediction.
+UncoverML doesn't support this, but by setting the extents as the smallest intersecting area of the covariates, an intersecting stack of feature data can be generated and used for training and prediction.

 Using cropping to perform parallel predictions